brahma-dev/unflac/README.md

 ## Some useful options

- * Set a specific sample rate for output files:
+ * Set a specific sample format and rate for output files:

-   `unflac -F -ar -F 44100 ...`
+   `unflac -F -sample_fmt -F s16 -F -ar -F 192000 ...`

-   `man ffmpeg` contains a lot more.
+   See `ffmpeg -sample_fmts`. `man ffmpeg` contains a lot more.

 ## Output file naming